800-999-7378

 joe l

-On September 15, 2021, at 79 years old, Joseph E. Loughran passed away peacefully, leaving behind a great legacy of what it means to be an Airline CHAMPION.
-His memory lives on through Airline’s ESOP, the company culture he instilled, and his warmth and kindness, which made him beloved by his Airline family.
+On September 15, 2021, at 79 years old, Joseph E. Loughran passed away peacefully, leaving behind a great legacy.
+His memory lives on through Airline’s ESOP, the company culture he instilled, and his warmth and kindness, which made him beloved by the Airline team.

 Today

 We have come a long way since 1949.
-And Airline’s success over the last 74 years can be attributed to many things, but especially to our founder, M. Joseph Loughran, and his son, Joseph E. Loughran, for their goals to continually offer the latest technologies that enhance our customer's productivity and safety.
-Since the beginning, Airline has consistently embraced new technologies to improve efficiency, reduce costs, and deliver the best results to industrial manufacturing customers.
+And Airline’s success over the last 74 years can be attributed to many things.
+Still, the one thing that has never changed is that Airline has consistently embraced new technologies to improve efficiency, reduce costs, and deliver the best results to our customers.

-Most importantly, even with several name changes over the years, we have always been Airline because of our long-standing reputation for expertise, quality, and commitment to our customers.
+Even with several name tweaks over the years, we have always been known to our customers as Airline because of our long-standing reputation for expertise and quality commitment.

 Additional Resources